jgmalcolm/jgmalcolm.github.io/resume.md

 ## Abstract and Poster

+1. J. Malcolm, A. Webster, and R. Langah.
+"Cirrhosis: A red flag when treating cellulitis."
+American College of Physicians, Georgia Chapter Conference.
+October 2015.

 1. J. Malcolm, P. Yalamanchili, C. McClanahan, C. Venugopalakrishnan,
    K. Patel, and J. Melonakos.
 ArrayFire: a GPU acceleration platform.
 In SPIE Modeling and Simulation for Defense Systems and Applications VII,